shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 ---

-# 6. I would not use Nextcloud Calendar as the core
+# 6. I should not use Nextcloud Calendar as the core

 Nextcloud Calendar is capable and open source.
 It provides CalDAV, WebCal support, event search, reminders, attendees, and other traditional calendar functionality.
 Interestingly, its own frontend uses established components including `ical.js` and FullCalendar rather than reinventing those primitives. ([GitHub][6])

-But using Nextcloud Calendar as your Intelligence Calendar would introduce:
+But using Nextcloud Calendar as our Intelligence Calendar would introduce:

 ```text
 Nextcloud server